acmgroup/destinydocs/Telemetry/Universal JSON GPS Message Extended.md

 only be enabled once the asset becomes stationary (i.e. a trip stop is detected).

+Safe-zone's will only trigger once if an asset moves outside its radius.
+Thereafter, the user must create a new safe-zone to re-enable it.

+Only one safe-zone can be active on an asset.
+If for example a `private` safe-zone is created while a `monitored` safe-zone is active, the `private` safe-zone will override the existing one.

 Example 1 - An enabled safe-zone

 ```json